Soreine/Hexode/README.md

 Rules are simple.
 Two players are trying to take control of a randomly generated map, divived in hexagonal zones.

 To do so, each player plays turn by turn a same amount of turns.
 Both players start with a given amount of entities, say 50.
 The number of total turns is determined by advance and known of both players.
-Players take turn and place a given number of entity on a free zone.
+A player on his turn must place a given number of entity on a free zone.
 A zone without any entity on it is a free zone.
-A minimum of 1 entity and a maximum of 6 entities could be placed.
-Players can skip their turns as they please.
+Between 1 and 6 entities can be placed.

-Once the player has made a move, the game will evolve accordingly to three rules, in that order:
+Once the player made a move, the game will evolve following three steps:

 - The selected zone now belongs to the player which did the move.
 This should be clearly identified by a color, a marker or whatever